MustaphaMiah/WDI-PROJECT-1/README.md

 <br>
 </br>

-My project is based on a the famous casino game, Roulette.
+My project is based on the infamous casino game, Roulette.

+Roulette is a casino game named after the French word meaning little wheel.

-It is a rather addictive game with generations arguing whether its luck vs stratergy.
-Whether the house fixes the wheel?
+It is an unhealthily addictive game, with many arguing whether it's luck or stratergy.

+Some people argue whether the house fixes the wheel?

-I am pretty sure it's pure random, well atleasy my game isn't bias.
+I am pretty sure it's purely random, well atleast my game isn't bias.